 While several institutions in the Midwest have devoted museums and academic programs to the Holocaust and the study of genocide, the IPFW Institute for Holocaust and Genocide Studies is the only Center of its kind to serve Indiana, northwest Ohio and Southern Michigan.

-The Institute for Holocaust and Genocide Studies, the Congregation Achduth Vesholom Holocaust Education Committee, and the Fort Wayne Jewish Federation are co-sponsoring a week-long symposium 16-20 May 2016 on the IPFW campus for pre-service teachers interested in learning more about teaching the Holocaust and genocide at the junior high and high school level.
+The Institute for Holocaust and Genocide Studies and Congregation Achduth Vesholom's Holocaust Education Committee are co-sponsoring a week-long symposium 15-20 May 2016 on the IPFW campus for pre-service teachers interested in learning more about teaching the Holocaust and genocide at the junior high and high school level.
 Housing, most meals, and other materials and resources are covered for participants.

-We soon will post nomination and application forms on this site.
+Application forms are now available here +.
+Our screening process will begin 4 Mar 2016 and continue until we have filled all spots.
 If you know of a student teacher in Indiana who will be graduating in 2015-16 and who is interested in teaching the Holocaust at the secondary level, please contact carr at ipfw dot edu for further information.

 Lee Roberts, Associate Professor of German Studies, is now Interim Associate Director of the IPFW Institute for Holocaust and Genocide Studies for the 2015-16 academic year.
 He replaces David Lindquist, who stepped down as Co-Director in December 2014.
 Dr. Roberts was originally named IHGS Affiliated Faculty in 2013.